everglotapp/everglot/README.md

 ### All tests

 To simply run all tests, execute the following command.
-Containers created this way will automatically wait a minute for the app to be up in case it's not reachable, yet.
+Containers created this way will automatically wait 100 seconds for the web server to start in case it's not reachable, yet.

 ```bash
 docker-compose \